SoftwareAG/c8y-docs/src/documents/guides/reference/inventory.html.md

       ...
     }

-When managed object of type 'c8y_SmartRule' is updated, audit record is stored with type 'SmartRule' and activity 'Smart rule updated', 'Smart rule enabled' or 'Smart rule disabled'.
+When managed object of type 'c8y_SmartRule' is updated, audit record is created with type 'SmartRule' and activity 'Smart rule updated', 'Smart rule enabled' or 'Smart rule disabled'.

 ### DELETE a managed object